sateenfox/100-days-of-css/README.md

 # 100 Days of CSS Challenge

 ## Introduction
 This project is directly inspired by the [100 Days of CSS Challenge](https://100dayscss.com/) .
-I'm not sure what to expect in the future, as each new challenge is posted every morning, but I'm excited nonetheless!
+I will be recreating the code snippets for each day, but with my own twist on each one as I see fit.

 ## Challenges
 1. Title